Transfer Admission Appointments

 Once you are admitted and submitted your enrollment confirmation form, the Academic Dean will determine which credit is transferable.

-Courses from accredited institutions are generally transferable if the grades are C or better.
-Online courses and courses from non-accredited institutions or trade schools do not transfer.
+Courses from accredited institutions are generally transferable if the grades are C- or better.
+Courses from non-accredited institutions or trade schools do not transfer.
+The transfer of online courses is left to the discretion of the corresponding academic department at USD.
 All courses transferred to USD are transferred for unit credit only and are not calculated into the GPA.

 Articulation Agreements are available for all San Diego community colleges and a few colleges outside of San Diego County.